vicinityh2020/vicinity-agent/docs/AGENT_CHANGELOG.md

 * cleanup of unused adapters: all adapters that are not presented in agent config are permanently removed, including things in those adapters, all credentials and friendships are lost

+* events and actions were tested on level on GTW - AGENT communication,
+    * major bug fixed for invoking action on remote object

+* improved event subscriptions defined in adapter static configuration
+    * when adapter is discovered, agent tries to subscribe all specified objects to related event channels, however the channel must be open, if object needs to subscribe to it. this sequence (1. open, 2. subscribe) can not be assured. now, agent implements specific separate process continually trying to make subscriptions, until successfully subscribed to channel